Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Rest for 24–48 hours.
+Rest for 24 hours to 48 hours.
 Get up only to use the bathroom.

-Don’t drive for 24–48 hours after the procedure.
+Don’t drive for 24 hours to 48 hours after the procedure.

 Don’t shower for 24 hours after the biopsy.
 If you wish, you may wash yourself with a sponge or washcloth.
 When you are able to shower, don’t scrub the site.
 Gently wash the area and pat it dry.

-Remove the bandage covering the biopsy site 24–48 hours after the procedure.
+Remove the bandage covering the biopsy site 24 hours to 48 hours after the procedure.

-Don’t lift anything heavier than 10 pounds for 3–4 days after the procedure.
+Don’t lift anything heavier than 10 pounds for 3 days to 4 days after the procedure.

-Ask your doctor when you can return to work.
-Be sure to tell your doctor if your job involves heavy lifting.
+Ask your healthcare provider when you can return to work.
+Be sure to tell your healthcare provider if your job involves heavy lifting.

 Blood in your urine